microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

    The file names MUST be k4a.dll and depthengine.dll in Windows, and the file names MUST be libk4a.so and libdepthengine.so in Linux.

+   Note: To create a cross-platform wheel, the .dll for Windows and the .so for Linux need to
+         copied into the folder.
-   Note: If the libraries have different names, create a symlink with relative redirection.
+   Note: If the dlls have different names, create a symlink with relative redirection.
 This may
+         require elevated permissions to create the symlink as well as run build_wheel.ps1.
+   Note: If the .so have different names, create a symlink with relative redirection.
+This may
-         require elevated permissions to create the symlink.
+         require elevated permissions to create the symlink as well as run build_wheel.csh.

 2. In a command line terminal, create a Python virtual environment and activate it (do not include brackets): cd <repo_root>/src/python/k4a